OSSOS/SurveySimulator/F77/README.md

     SurveySimulator < Driver.in

-  An example of this Driver.in file is in the parametric/example subdirectory.
+  See the `example` subdirectory for an example of Driver.in

   Execution generates two output files with the user specified names:
   - The first (called SimulDetect.dat in the example cases given) contains all